juansgomez87/vis-mtg-mer/README.md

 #### To reproduce personalization results:

 Contact juansebastian.gomez[at]upf[dot]edu to receive the processed feature set.
-We use only data from users that annotated more than 80 excerpts, and perform 10 iterations with 5 queries each.
+We use only data from users that annotated more than 80 excerpts, and perform 15 iterations with 4 queries each.
+We also attempt to balance queries according to the probability of each quadrant.

 ```
-python3 evaluate_dataset.py -n 80 -e 10 -q 5
+python3 evaluate_dataset.py -n 80 -q 4 -e 15 -b True
 ```

 The previous step will train all models for all users - it will take approximately 2 hours.
 After the process is complete, you need to analyze the results: